sinmichael/kitra-backend/README.md

 This backend is built using [NestJS](https://github.com/nestjs/nest), a progressive Node.js framework that provides a robust structure for building efficient, reliable, and scalable server-side applications, which under the hood runs on Express.
 I chose NestJS for its powerful modular architecture, built-in support for TypeScript, and extensive ecosystem of libraries and tools.
 It allows for better organization of code and enhances productivity by promoting best practices.

 ## Fixes
-- November 7, 2024 - Removed global prefix that caused 404 on the endpoints, originally to make an API call you will use http://localhost:3000/api/treasures, http://localhost:3000/treasures will now be used instead.
+- November 7, 2024 - Removed API global prefix.
+Originally to make an API call you will use http://localhost:3000/api/treasures, http://localhost:3000/treasures will now be used instead.

 ## Improvements Made